-During time of the semester you will most likely use the ARCHITECTURE SHOP http://arch.ttu.edu/wiki/Shop in room 03 on the courtyard level of the College of Architecture Building.
-Prior to entering the shop, it is mandatory that you:
+During time of the semester you will most likely use the ARCHITECTURE SHOP in room 03 on the courtyard level of the College of Architecture Building.
+Prior to entering the shop, it is mandatory that you take the shop safety training.